yaxuanm/Nightingale/README.md

 # Nightingale

 Nightingale is a modern, cross-platform audio processing and mixing toolkit, featuring a web frontend and a Python FastAPI backend.
-The project is designed for real-time audio playback, visualization, mixing, and AI-powered features.
-(Note: Native mobile app is not yet developed.)
+The project is designed for real-time audio playback, visualization, mixing, and advanced AI-powered features. **At its core, Nightingale leverages Meta's AudioCraft to enable state-of-the-art AI audio generation from text prompts.** (Note: Native mobile app is not yet developed.)

 ## Features
 - Audio playback and control